jckantor/nbpages/README.rst

 to locate some forms of notebook 'lint'.
 A current list of additional features can be found

     nbpages --help

+A summary of notebook metadata, such as python version last used to run the notebooks, is printed to stdout with

+    nbpages  --metadata

 Documentation
 -------------